-This manual refers to the stoves listed above, which are tested in accordance with EN 13240.
+This manual refers to the stoves listed on the front cover, which are tested in accordance with EN 13240.

 Thank you for purchasing your new stove from Mendip Stoves.
-Please read this manual carefully to ensure that you get maximum enjoyment and performance from your new stove and to prevent any potential operationa I problems.
+Please read this manual carefully to ensure that you get maximum enjoyment and performance from your new stove and to prevent any potential operational problems.
 Please note that "all local regulations, including those referring to national and European Standards, need to be complied with when installing this appliance".
 For further information on installing and using fireplaces and wood burning stoves, please see the relevant building regulations.